gitMatGaj/SwimWorld/README.md

   If you are an admin you can also (CRUD):

-- see the list of users
+- See the list of users

-- add new admin (default password "firmowe")
+- Add new admin (default password "firmowe")

-- grant common users admin status
+- Grant common users admin status

-- delete users
+- Delete users

 - update users
 # The technologies that I used: